xNORAGAMIx/git-demo/README.md

 # git-demo
-This is a demo into learning git
+This is a demo into learning git!